 - 1. Push the Cycle Control Knob in and turn clockwise to SPIN, as illustrated. - 2.
 Pull the Cycle Control Knob out.
-The washer will drain, then spin.
+The washer drains, then spins.

 What happens in each cycle

 When the Cycle Control Knob is turned to a setting and pulled out, the washer fills (to the selected load size) before agitation and timing start.
 The washer will begin agitating immediately after filling; agitation can occur with the washer lid up or down.